uptane/uptane-standard/uptane-standard.md

 Uptane is designed with resilience to compromise in mind.
 We assume that attackers may develop one or more of the following capabilities:

-* Read and analyze the contents of previous and/or current versions of software, as well as the update sequence and instructions
 * Intercept and modify network traffic (i.e., perform man-in-the-middle attacks).
 This capability may be developed in two domains:
     * Outside the vehicle, intercepting and modifying traffic between the vehicle and software repositories
     * Inside the vehicle, intercepting and modifying traffic on one or more vehicle buses (e.g. via an OBD port or using a compromised ECU as a vector)
-* Compromise and control one or more ECUs within a vehicle
-* Compromise signing or encryption keys
-* Compromise and control software repository servers (and any keys stored on the repository)

 ## Description of threats {#threats}